 First of all, by simply drawing something on my forehead I’ve manipulated my thoughts into believing I was doing something really weird and strange.

-Second, this square is nothing more than a new accessory.
-People were looking at me like I’ve got a new weird scarf.
+Second, this square was nothing more than a new accessory.
+People were looking at me like I’ve got a new pink scarf.

 The funny thing is that I’ve noticed the same look one year ago when I came back to town (after 4 months of living on the other side of the country) and had my beard and mustache grown.